Mon4/math-app/README.md

-# A mobile math learning app for elementary school using machine learning to recognize handwritten answers
+# Interactive math learning app for kids — combines handwriting recognition with machine learning to make math fun and intuitive.
 The app is based on [window app](https://github.com/Mon4/python-educational-program) which I've made earlier in Python.

 ## Android app in Java